gordonwatts/hep-programming-hints/servicex-hints.md

 The `base_query` is a sequence of events.
 Each event contains collections of objects like Jets and Electrons. `evt.Jets()` gets you the collection of jets for a particular event.
 You can pass `calibrated=False` to prevent calibration in `PHYS`, but note that `PHYSLITE` does not have uncalibrated jets (or other objects) in it!
 This `func_adl` language is based on LINQ.

-The last `Select` must create a dictionary (a `Where` can be after that `Select`).
+The last `Select` must create a dictionary (one or more `Where`'s can be after that `Select`).
 Each element of the dictionary is a value, or a list of values. `func_adl` does not support nested objects of any sort: not even 2D arrays.
 Each element of the dictionary can be a value or a 1D list.
 Do not try to fetch a list of muons, where each muon is `pt, eta, phi, E`.
 Instead, fetch `mu_pt, mu_eta, mu_phi, mu_E`.

 `ServiceX` queries can not contain references to `awkward` functions.
 Instead, use `Select`, `Where`, to effect the same operations.